 “Gig workers may be new to the economy,” Mintel states, “but they face the same financial difficulties as most average consumers, albeit often with less predictable income streams.”
 Financial institutions “need to figure out a way to provide real and meaningful guidance for this growing segment of workers.”

-In a blog Ron Shevlin, Research Director of Cornerstone Advisors, suggests that traditional banking institutions need to move on this before newcomers outflank them.
+Ron Shevlin, Research Director of Cornerstone Advisors, suggests in a blog that traditional banking institutions need to move on this before newcomers outflank them.

 “The needs of the emerging gig economy worker represent a need for a new type of financial product — or at the least, new features within the existing products,” Shevlin wrote.
 “But banks are watching this opportunity slip through their fingers.”